-- Any search by a member of staff for a prohibited item listed in paragraph 3 and all searches conducted by police officers should be recorded in the school's safeguarding reporting system, including whether or not an item is found.
+- Any search by a member of staff for a prohibited item listed in paragraph 3 (Searching, Screening and Confiscation guidance 2022) and all searches conducted by police officers should be recorded in the school's safeguarding reporting system, including whether or not an item is found.
 This will allow the designated safeguarding lead (or deputy) to identify possible risks and initiate a safeguarding response if required.
 Headteachers may also decide that all searches for items banned by the school rules should be recorded.
 Staff members should follow the school policy in these cases. - Schools are encouraged to include in the record of each search: the date, time and location of the search; - which pupil was searched; - who conducted the search and any other adults or pupils present; what was being searched for; - the reason for searching; - what items, if any, were found; and - what follow-up action was taken as a consequence of the search. - Schools who conduct a high number of searches should consider whether the searches fall disproportionately on any particular groups of pupils by analysing the recorded data.
 In such cases where searching is falling disproportionately on any group or groups, they should consider whether any actions should be taken to prevent this.
-See also paragraphs 108-110 of Behaviour in Schools (would you like me to include the Dfe link here).
+Behaviour in Schools Guidance 2024.